RCA DESIGN FUTURES MASTERS THESIS

-Investigating the future of aging: what's missing and what's possible.
+The future of aging products: what's missing, what's possible.

 • Products designed for later life are rejected by those who need them